CaptainCodeman/appengine-ssr/README.md

 Set the cache expiration (default 1 hour).
-This will save repeat bot-requests within that time from being re-rendered (as long as the items aren't evicted from the cache)
+This will save repeat bot-requests within that time from being re-rendered (as long as the items aren't evicted from the cache).

+`ssr.HeadlessParam(name string)`

+Set the name of the querystring parameter used to indicate a 'headless' request (default `headless`).

+`ssr.OverrideParam(name string)`

+Set the name of the querystring parameter used to override SSR rendering (default `ssr`).
+Set to empty to disable the option.

 ## Future Work